 This Agreement will help a property owner or manager to create a document that has all the information and rules required for a guest to undertake a short term rental of the property.
 Here, the owner can list basic information, such as guest names and addresses, dates of the rental, and check in/check out times.
 The owner will also be able to include more detailed information, such as a list of specific, written rules for the rental of the space.

-The owner will be asked to outline the terms of the pet policy (if pets are allowed) and the means and method of payment.
+The owner will have the option to charge a security bond, to cover any damage which the guest may cause to the property.
 Overall, this Agreement will provide everything needed between the parties to ensure a good relationship between the owner and the guest.

 One way or another, the guest will need to agree to the terms of this agreement.
 The most common way to do this is print the agreement out, and have it signed by both the guest and the owner.
 For example, many owners or property managers keep a pile of printed copies on hand, and provide a new one to guests each time a new guest checks in.
 Some details can be added by hand (such as the accommodation fee and check in/check out times), and then the owner and guest can sign the document.